 » It may be interesting to wear a neckerchief or scarf to defend yourself from air conditioners and at least one sweater.

 During the day, the temperature contrast when entering air-conditioned spaces in hotels and on the Bangkok Skytrain, for example, can be brutal.
-Entering with sweat is uncomfortable and also can be insane.
+Coming in sweaty is uncomfortable and can also be unhealthy.